Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Just the process of creating a dashboard can help you create a single source of data where everything is stored in a central location.
 Data becomes more accessible to everyone, from entry-level workers to C-suite executives, so everyone can quickly find and use data that's applicable to their role.

-Dashboards also store your company's data securely with backup options, which means you never have to worry about losing track of important metrics or historical information needed for forecasting.
+Dashboards also store your company's data securely with backup options.
+You never have to worry about losing track of important metrics or historical information needed for forecasting.

 Dashboards can help you make data-driven decisions that are based on relevant information.
 This tool takes the guesswork out of planning your business strategies, as you have the necessary data to know what's working well and what needs adjustment.